axel-h/autodarts-docs/README.md

 The hardware setup obviously requires a steel dartbaord.
 In addition, proper dart recognition depends on homogeneous lighting, the darts must not cast string shadows.
 A 360 degree LED light ring is recommended, because the cameras can be attached to in order to have a view on the whole board.
 At least three cameras are required to be acaptue all threee darts thrown.
 Each camera should have a distortion-free lense.
 And last but not least, a controller device is needed that the cameras are connected to.
 Any machine capable of running Linux will do, but in terms of performance a Rasbperry Pi 3B+ class device is the minimum requirement for image processing to run properly.
 Decent results requires faster devices, for example a NVIDA Jetson Nano.

 The software setup basically requires getting a recent Linux system running.
 Various guides brought up by an internet search and a some basic Linux knowledge is sufficient here.
-Once this is running, an Autodarts.io account must be created to obtains a board ID and an API key.
+Once this is running, an [autodarts.io] account must be created to obtains a board ID and an API key.
 More about this will be explained later.

 ## Camera adjustments

 Setting up the cameras used to be a big topic, but due to a very stable codebase the setup has become quite easy.
-JUst stick to the following rules:
+Just stick to the following rules:

 - The cameras must have a good view on the whole board.
 - Each camera's view should be between 35 and 55 degrees to the board surface